akostrik/stage_telegram_python/README.md

 - in terms of transition into the labor market: equipping yourself with the skills and experience necessary to enter the labor market smoothly.

 ## Context and motivation
-Technologiy has always greatly influenced the social relations.
-In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection, with a huge potential to bring many changes into the people's organisation.
+Technology has always greatly influenced social relations.
+Nowadays, the IT sector constitutes an exceptional tool for cooperation and co-reflection, with exceptional potential to bring about changes in the organization of daily life.

 This project deals with an application [Telegram](https://telegram.org/faq?setln=en#q-what-is-telegram-what-do-i-do-here), which is a messenger similar to WhatApp, Viber, Signal, etc. Its particularity is that it has a lot of [channels](https://telegram.org/faq?setln=en#q-what-39s-the-difference-between-groups-and-channels) on different subjects, chiefly in Russian, with little censorship.

 The project is aimed at automaticalle detecting [propagandistic information](https://www.britannica.com/topic/propaganda) in the channels.
-That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information.
+In other words, it involves detecting information that may not be objective, presenting facts selectively to encourage a particular perception, or using particularly salient language to produce an emotional rather than rational response to the information.

 ## Presentation of projects of similar orientation
 - [Detecting of communities with similar ideologies by cross-channel interactions](https://medium.com/dfrlab/understanding-telegrams-ecosystem-of-far-right-channels-in-the-us-22e963c09234) by [DFRLab](https://www.atlanticcouncil.org/programs/digital-forensic-research-lab/) (United States)